camilne9/election_analytics_blog/posts/reflection_prediction.md

 ## Correlations Between States

 I could add considerations to the relatedness of different states.
 The results of different states tend to be correlated.
-For example, clusters of states in the Midwest are likely to vote the same way. **This means that my simulations, which treated each state as having independent probabilities, does not actually capture the way states behave.** With that said, accurately determining these correlations may be difficult and introduce uncertainty.
-In that sense, omitting this variable allowed me to avoid this soure of error, which likely cost me some precision, particularly in the win probabilities I gave to each candidate.
+For example, clusters of states in the Midwest are likely to vote the same way. **This means that my simulations, which treated each state as having independent probabilities, do not actually capture the way states behave.** With that said, accurately determining these correlations may be difficult and introduce uncertainty.
+In that sense, omitting this variable allowed me to avoid this source of error, which likely cost me some precision, particularly in the win probabilities I gave to each candidate.

 I could investigate this by re-running the simulations with the outcomes of different states being related and analyzing whether this drastically changed Trump's win probability.
 This is not the most important thing to inspect considering that I don't have a great way to assess what Trump's win probability actually was.